raafa12/rock-paper-scissors/README.md

 # rock-paper-scissors
-Variant of the first JavasCript program.
-This one allows the user to play with an UI
+First JavasCript program of the fundations course.
+Allows the user to play against the computer a five round rock, paper, scissors game.